StudioKaa/amoclient/README.md

 * AMO_CLIENT_ID
 * AMO_CLIENT_SECRET
 * AMO_APP_FOR
-	* May be one of: all, teachers
-	* This key determines if students might login to your application.
-You can still deny them from action using guards, but this will prevent student-users from being created at all.
+	* This key determines if students can login to your application.
+	* May be one of:
+		* _all_: everyone can login, you may restrict access using guards or middleware.
+		* _teachers_: a student will be completely blocked and no user will be created when they try to login.

 Alter your User model by adding the line: `public $incrementing = false;`